ilmanzo/ilmanzo.github.com/content/post/advent_of_code_2024.md

 More than just a countdown to Christmas, *AoC* is a joyful game that invites developers of all age and levels to sharpen their problem-solving abilities and coding skills.
 Like a virtual advent calendar, AoC presents a new programming puzzle each day from December 1st to 25th.
 These puzzles are often deceptively simple at first glance, but they quickly unfold into intricate challenges requiring clever algorithms and efficient code.

-Over the years the number of people playing is steady increasing, with almost *300.000* users completing  at least one puzzle.
+Over the years the number of people playing is steadily increasing, with almost *300.000* users completing  at least one puzzle.
 This year was so special because it's the 10th anniversary, so at the end I managed to complete **ALL** the puzzles and **reach 500 Stars!**

 ![500_stars](/img/aoc2024_stars.png)

 ## 🎁 Some personal highlights

 As a deliberate choice, I solved most of the days using a mix of two languages: the [D Programming Language](https://dlang.org/) and the [Crystal Programming Language](https://crystal-lang.org/).
+I've been wanting to explore both further, and AoC seemed like the perfect playground.

+*Crystal*, with its Ruby-like syntax, lets me write expressive code quickly, which is ideal for those early morning puzzle-solving sessions.
+And when performance becomes critical, Crystal's compiled nature really shines.

+*D*, on the other hand, offers powerful metaprogramming tools that allow me to experiment with different approaches and build reusable solutions.
+Plus, its modern features and blend of high-level and low-level capabilities make it a joy to use.

-I wish to advocate those lesser-known languages and I think it would be a good occasion to spread some knowledge about them.
+Despite being lesser-known, I think these are great languages to use and they should be more widely known in the IT environment, so I took the occasion to advocate and spread some knowledge about them.
 If you are curious, you can find most of the solutions on [my github](https://github.com/ilmanzo/advent_of_code/tree/master/2024) repository, just be aware that this is **not** intended to be production-ready code, it's written just for fun at 6AM every morning and it's not following any best practice: on the opposite side it's my vacation and experiment time to play some dirty trick and write concise, almost unreadable code on purpose...
 You are warned 😅

 If you understand Italian and want to hear me talking about Advent of Code I also had the pleasure to be a guest in a [podcast episode](https://pointerpodcast.it/p/pointer234-advent-of-code-grandmaster-con-andrea-manzini/) from the guys at [Pointer Podcast](https://pointerpodcast.it/) 🎙️.
 Highly recommended to subscribe!